nicohlr/mastermind/README.md

 <img src="./img/logo.png" width="35%" />

-This package allows to play some mastermind games in a jupyter notebook
+This package allows you to play Mastermind

 ## Install